 Professionally, Chris spent 30 years in the tech industry at companies like IBM where he was honored with the prestigious Global Golden Circle award.
-He spent five years at Perot Systems where he had the opportunity to work with both Ross Perot Sr. and Ross Perot Jr. He eventually joined a start-up company, Synchronoss, as a member of the management team that took that company public in 2006.
-He successfully retired in early 2018.
+He also spent five years at Perot Systems where he had the opportunity to work with both Ross Perot Sr. and Ross Perot Jr. He eventually joined a start-up tech company as a member of the senior management team and took that company public in 2006.
+He successfully retired in 2018.

-Chris got involved in local politics simply because he was angry with his local government.
-Rather than just complain he set out to reform the culture.
+Chris got involved in local politics simply because he was exasperated with his local government.
+Rather than just complain he set out to reform City Hall.
 He ran for city council against a multi-term incumbent and won overwhelmingly.
-He made such a refreshing impact that, just two years later, he was recognized in the Fort Worth Star Telegram as “Best Local Public Official” and voted Mayor Pro Tem by his peers.
+He made such a refreshing impact that, just two years later, he was recognized by the Fort Worth Star Telegram readers as “Best Local Public Official” and voted Mayor Pro Tem by his peers.

-Chris cut taxes, reduced debt, defended private property rights, and even passed term limits on himself.
+Chris cut property taxes, reduced debt, and even passed term limits on himself.
 After doing all that, he chose not to run for re-election because he accomplished his reform mission.
 He believes in “citizen-servant” government and that public service should not be a career occupation that enriches politicians or their children.